ajakubo1/CGMerger/README.md

 ## How does it all work?

-The script works as follows:
+The script works in general as follows:
 1. It searches all of the files in folder specified by ``--workdir`` argument (by default, that folder is ``codingame``)
-2. It takes all of the file names from that folder, filtered by ``--file-regex`` argument (by default, it's ``.*`` - it matches every file in ``workdir`` folder).
-It **does not** search other folders in ``workdir`` folder.
+2. It takes all of the file names from that folder, filtered by ``--file-regex`` argument (by default ``.*`` - every file in ``workdir`` folder).
+It **does not** search folders in ``workdir`` folder.
-3. It copies the contents of all of the matched files, excluding lines matched by ``--exclude-line-regex`` into single ``--output`` file in directory where the script runs (by default the file is named ``codingame.volatile.py``)
+3. It copies the contents of all of the found files, excluding lines matched by ``--exclude-line-regex`` into single ``--output`` file in directory where the script runs (by default the file is named ``codingame.volatile.py``)

 The script **does not** create any folders and files on it's own.
 It checks if ``--output`` file exists and informs the user if it doesn't (same thing for ``--workdir``).
 This is as intended - I do not want to mess with project file structure, I only touch files that actually exist.

 ## Writing a config file

-You can write your own config file for the script.
-In the beginning of the run, the script will search for ``cgmerger.conf`` file and reads the configuration from it .
+You can write your own config file for a project.
+In the beginning of the run, the script will search for ``cgmerger.conf`` file and reads the configuration from it.
 You can still override the values provided by that script by specifying arguments in command line.

 Instead of writing your own ``cgmerger.conf``, you can simply run the ``cgmerger --write`` command.
 This will create a ``cgmerger.conf`` from currently loaded (probably default) settings.
 Next time you run the script, you don't have to specify any arguments in the command line, settings from that file will be loaded.

 For examples of config file, refer to https://github.com/ajakubo1/CGmerger-examples project (you will find there example settings for a ``C#`` and ``python``)

 ## Parameters